By: Claire Wilson. Last Updated: April 2022

 • How can we make the best use of our precious time and not waste our efforts.

-• And what strategies and techniques do I need to avoid to make the best use of my time?
+• What strategies and techniques do I need to avoid to make the best use of my time?

 • What works best?

 You could also check out this free course on Coursera on “Learning How to Learn by Dr Oakley and her colleague Dr Terrence Sejnowski.
-It has over 2M enrollments and is one of the highest rate and most successful online courses of all time.
+It has over 3.6 million enrolments and is one of the highest rated and most successful online courses of all time.

 How We’ll Help You Beat These Challenges

-• We give you a designated course coordinator who acts as your sole point of contact for any queries you might have – you’ll come to know them well over the duration of your course.
+• Designating each student a named course coordinator who acts as a sole point of contact for any queries they might have – you’ll come to know them well over the duration of your course and learn that no question is too big or too small for them to answer.

 • They are also who you can contact if you feel like you’re struggling – you are never alone in this process.

-• Our course content is released one week at a time so you will have regular ongoing contact with your course advisor and you shouldn’t ever feel overwhelmed at the tasks in front of you.
+• Our course content is only released one week at a time so you shouldn’t ever feel overwhelmed at the number of tasks in front of you.

 • We can see when you log in and when you complete assignments.
-We check this every week, for every trainee.
-If you fall behind, we notice.
-Your course coordinator will reach out via email (or sometimes by phone) to discuss your progress and any difficulties you might be having.
+We check this every week for every student so if you fall behind, we notice.
+Your course coordinator will reach out via email (or sometimes by phone) to discuss your progress, any difficulties you might be having and help you put a plan in place to get back on track.

 • Most importantly, we’ll always treat you like an individual.
-We genuinely care about the progress of each and every trainee in our programmes.
-We want to see them all succeed.
-This is why, whatever your query or difficulty, we’re there to help you on your way.
+We genuinely care about the progress of each and every student in our programmes.
+We know them all by name and we want to see them all succeed.

 So yes, it can be tricky and it’s not for everyone.
 But we’re confident that if you’re aware of the challenges of online study when you sign up, we can help you beat every single one of them.